yashgolani28/auto_annotation/Readme.md

-# Auto Annotator
+# MLOps

 A self-hosted annotation and training platform for object detection datasets with YOLO auto-annotation, web-based validation, model fine-tuning, and export to YOLO/COCO formats.

 ## Overview

-Auto Annotator streamlines the full lifecycle of object detection datasets:
+MLOps streamlines the full lifecycle of object detection datasets:

 * automated labeling using pretrained YOLO models
 * manual validation and correction in a browser-based editor